PBA-2sem/Union-Find/README.md

 ## How to Run

-Run Main.java to get a visualization of both algorithms in console.
+- Run Main.java to get a visualization of both algorithms in console.

+or

+- Run Junit tests for the project

 ## Author Ressources/Notes
 [Everything about UnionFind](http://www.bowdoin.edu/~ltoma/teaching/cs231/fall14/Material/UnionFind.pdf)